timescale/docs/promscale/distributed-tracing.md

 ### Instrument OpenTelemetry
 To instrument OpenTelemetry, configure the OpenTelemetry SDK to export your traces using the OTLP exporter to the OpenTelemetry Collector OTLP receiver.
-Alternatively, you can instrument the OTLP exporter to Promscale’s native OTLP ingest endpoint.
+Alternatively, you can instrument the OTLP exporter to Promscale's native OTLP ingest endpoint.

 The OTLP receiver supports both gRPC and HTTP.
 Promscale supports gRPC only.
 We